 - Serve as a resume-builder

-The following UT departments have high internship participation rates each semester: business, biology, communication, criminology, government and world affairs and psychology.
+The following UT departments have high internship participation rates each semester: business, biology, communication, criminology, political science and international studies and psychology.
 Many of the internships are paid, and students can complete multiple internships during their time at UT.
 Most students earn academic credit for their internship or practicum experiences, but non-credit experiences are also available.